 Lastly, are septic tanks and drain fields.
-These systems are limited to treatment of 5,000 gallons per day and do not allow effluent to be used for irrigation.
+These systems do not allow effluent to be used for irrigation.
 Septic tanks and fields are more likely to introduce contaminants to the local ecosystem than the other options presented.
 They are a poor choice, and they are not being considered for this project